hirdeshkumar2407/Cinema-Management-System/README.md

 # Cinema-Management-System

-We made this console application for Object Oriented Programming (OOP) project.
-We made a seperate admin and customer panel.
+We made this Console Application for Object-Oriented Programming (OOP) project by using Java Programming Language.
+We made a separate admin and customer panel.
 Admin can add, update, or delete movies and showtimings.
-Customer can view movies, daily movie schedule, weekly movie schedule, ticket prices and cinema types.
-This project has OPP concept such as inheritance, polymorphism, and encapsulation.
+Customers can view movies, daily movie schedules, weekly movie schedules, ticket prices, and cinema types.
+OPP concepts such as inheritance, polymorphism, and encapsulation were implemented.

 # Authors
 Elliot Francis Joseph

 Hirdesh Kumar